1519 imperial election

 The imperial election of 1519 was an imperial election held to select the emperor of the Holy Roman Empire.
-It took place in Frankfurt on the 28th of June.
+It took place in Frankfurt on 28 June, Charles V was elected and crowned Holy Roman Emperor the next year.

 Background

-The election followed the death of Maximilian I, Holy Roman Emperor on January 12, 1519.
-The two main candidates were his grandson Charles, duke of Burgundy, king of Spain and archduke of Austria, and Francis I of France, king of France.
+The election followed the death of Maximilian I, Holy Roman Emperor on 12 January 1519.
+The two main candidates were his grandson Charles, duke of Burgundy, king of Spain and archduke of Austria, and King Francis I of France.
 Maximilian’s son (Charles’s father), Philip IV of Burgundy had died in 1506.

 Henry VIII of England, king of England, also presented himself as a candidate.
-Electing an emperor who was also the ruler of a kingdom outside of the Empire had not happened since the king of Sicily, Frederick II, Holy Roman Emperor was elected in 1212, while France and the Empire had not been joined since the days of the Carolingian dynasty.
+Electing an emperor who was also the ruler of a kingdom outside of the empire had not happened since the king of Sicily, Frederick II, Holy Roman Emperor was elected in 1212, while France and the empire had not been joined since the days of the Carolingian dynasty.
+King Francis conquered the Duchy of Milan (part of the Kingdom of Italy) in 1515.

 The seven prince-electors called to elect Maximilian's successor were: